Belay device: Sticht plate

 The Sticht plate was the first mechanical rope brake, named after its designer, Fritz Sticht.
 It consists of a small metal plate with a slot that allows a bight of rope to pass through to a locking carabiner and back out.
 This locking carabiner is clipped to the belayer who is then able to lock the rope at will.

 Some plates had two slots for double ropes.
-The slots could also be different sizes for different diameter ropes e.g. 9mm and 11mm.
+The slots could also be different sizes for different diameter ropes e.g. 9 mm and 11 mm.
 A wide wire spring may be attached on one side to help keep the plate away from the brake carabiner to ease feeding and taking in rope.
 A smaller hole is often present for accessory cord to carry the device.
 Sticht plates are typically forged from aluminium alloy in a round disc shape, although other shapes such as rounded rectangles were also made.

 Although any belaying plate with one or two slots is often called a Sticht plate, Fritz Sticht originally patented the design with Hermann Huber for Salewa GmbH in 1970, who sold it as the Salewa Sticht Bremse (Sticht Brake).

 Sticht plates have become less popular since more modern designs provide smoother control over the rope and are less prone to jamming, especially when doubling as a descender.

 Tubular

-This type of device generally has a tubular or rectangular shape.
+Also called a "tube", this type of device generally has a tubular or rectangular shape.
 It is an evolution of the Sticht plate's concept by creating more surface area to dissipate heat and the ability to create sharper angles which creates a stronger degree of friction which has greater stopping power.
 As a result, this is generally the most common type of belay device used.
+The most common form of this kind of tubular belay device is the ATC, an acronym for "air traffic controller".

 Besides arresting the fall of a climber, these devices can also be used for rappelling.
+Climbers can control rope descent and arrest falls by creating friction between the device and the rope.

 Figure eight

 Sometimes just called an "eight", this device is most commonly used as a descender.
-A figure eight can be used for belaying, and indeed there are some which are designed specifically for belaying, however they are not generally popular due to the tendency to twist the rope.
-There are also variations on this design including DMM's "cardiac arrester" which does the same thing but is shaped like a heart.
+A figure eight belay devices are used for belaying.
+There are some which are designed specifically for belaying, however they are not generally popular due to the tendency to twist the rope.
+There are also variations on this design including DMM's "cardiac arrester" which does the same thing but in which the larger loop is shaped like a heart.
 It is designed to help stop rope twisting.
 Figure eights, although not the most common belay device, are still frequently found in use.
 For most uses, a tubular style belay device is easier and safer to use.
-However, due to their tendency to twist rope and general disagreement about their safety, figure eights are often banned in climbing gyms.
+Due to their tendency to twist rope and general disagreement about their safety, figure eights are often banned in climbing gyms.